-This chapter explains how to setup a password for an administrator, how to adjust basic settings for accessing Internet successfully and how to configure IPPBX settings via IPPBX wizard.
+This chapter explains how to setup a password for an administrator and how to adjust basic settings for accessing Internet successfully.
 Be aware that only the administrator can change the router configuration.

 2.1 Changing Password

 To change the password for this device, you have to access into the web browse with default password first.